TUMMY TUCK SYDNEY NSW

-If no amount of diet or exercise is leaving you with a firm, flat stomach, a tummy tuck can help.
-This is one of Dr Hunt’s most popular procedures, driven primarily by mothers whose bodies haven’t recovered after pregnancy, but also by men or women who have lost a significant amount of weight.
+This is one of Dr Jeremy Hunt’s most popular procedures, mostly for mothers whose bodies haven’t recovered after pregnancy, but also by patients who have lost a significant amount of weight.

 While you’ve no doubt heard people say that diet or exercise is the solution, unfortunately there is only so much self-repair our skin can do.
 In reality, the only solution for stubborn excess skin is surgery.